footfish/ivrswitchboard-server/README.md

 ## Web API Endpoint Reference
 The server web api provides an interface for;
-- 164 phone number selection (select on account registration form)
+- Phone number (e164) selection (selected on new account registration form)
-- login/authentication using Java Web Tokens
+- Login/authentication using Java Web Tokens
-- account registration (includes number reservation)
+- Account registration (includes number reservation) & Closure
-- account closure
+- Read of account details
-- reading and update of switchboard
+- Read and update of switchboard
-- upload and streaming of audio files (from mongo db)
+- Upload and streaming of audio files (from mongo db)

 ## Web API Install and Operation
 Below are installation instructions for api server (only).